-7. The NZ Infrastructure Commission has recently released a new report, titled 'Lifting Our Gaze' which discusses the challenges relating to addressing the challenges associated with the increased infrastructure demand and development.
+7. The NZ Infrastructure Commission has recently released a new report, titled 'Lifting Our Gaze' which discusses the challenges with addressing increased infrastructure demand and development.
 The report looks at the infrastructure outcomes that are being delivered, the barriers and challenges that New Zealand faces looking forward and how these might be addressed.
 A copy of the report is available on the Commission's website (https://infracom.govt.nz/assets/Uploads/Lifting-our-gaze-EY-Infracom.pdf).